styled-components/vscode-styled-components/CONTRIBUTING.md

 Intellisense is handled by https://github.com/microsoft/typescript-styled-plugin.

-The best way to debug issues with intellisense is to clone that repo, then use `yarn link` with this repository.
+The best way to debug issues with intellisense is to clone that repo, then use `npm link` with this repository.
 That should allow you to inspect what's happening better.
 More detail below.

 For most things `typescript-styled-plugin` is just a [pass-through](https://github.com/microsoft/typescript-styled-plugin/blob/master/src/_language-service.ts#L87-L95) to the CSS/SCSS language services.
 For example, looking at [getCompletionItems](https://github.com/microsoft/typescript-styled-plugin/blob/master/src/_language-service.ts#L215-L244) you can see it just calls the equivalent on the upstream language services.
 So if something works natively (CSS file), but not in styled-components its most likely because it's not passing the correct events through.